Logiqx/gps-wizard/docs/gpx/issues/gpsar.md

 ### Speed

-GpsarPro supports "speed", "hdop" and "sat" of GPX 1.0 but it does not support not "course".
+GpsarPro supports "speed", "sat" and "hdop" elements of GPX 1.0 but it does not support not "course".

-Supports the non-standard gpxdata:speed introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).
+Supports the non-standard "gpxdata:speed" introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).

-Does not support GPX 1.1 + Trackpoint Extensions V3 for "course" and "speed".
+Does not support GPX 1.1 + Trackpoint Extension v2 for "course" and "speed".
 See [document](../speed.md) for details.